MatteoLai/PACGAN/README.md

 Run the Docker container
 ```
-docker run -it --gpus all -w /home/pacgan -v /path_to/PACGAN_repo:/home/pacgan aiformedresearch/pacgan
+docker run -it -v /absolute_path/to/data_folder:/PACGAN/data --gpus all aiformedresearch/pacgan
 ```
 This command will start a new container using the [aiformedresearch/pacgan](https://hub.docker.com/r/aiformedresearch/pacgan) image, with GPU support enabled (`--gpus all`).
-Please note that you can also select a specific GPU to use, e.g., `--gpus device=0`.
+Please note that you can also select a specific GPU to use, e.g., `--gpus 0`.
 If CUDA is not available in your device, remove the `--gpus` flag to train on CPU.

-The `-w` flag sets the working directory inside the container to `/home/pacgan`, where the training code is located.
+The `-v` flag is used to mount the directory containing your training data to the `/PACGAN/data` directory inside the container.

-The `-v` flag is used to mount the directory containing your training data to the `/home/pacgan` directory inside the container.
+Make sure to replace `/absolute_path/to/data_folder` with the absolute path to the directory containing data to be used for the training of PACGAN.
-Make sure to replace `/path_to/PACGAN_repo` with the directory path where you have saved the `PACGAN` directory along with the required training data.
+Please note that the *data* folder must be organised as explained in the [Preprocessing](#preprocessing) section.

-Once the container is running, you can proceed with the steps outlined in the [Training](#training) or [Inference](#inference) section.
+Once the container is running, you can proceed with the steps outlined in the [Training](#training) section.
 Type `exit` when you want to exit from the Docker container.

 ## Training
 To train the model on new data, you can change the path to the data and the hyperparameters of the model by modifying the [config.json](Training/config.json) file, as detailed in the [Set the configuration file](#set-the-configuration-file) section.